Tracking in the world of affiliate marketing is, at best, a nightmare. We know that. In fact, it’s the whole reason we created Affluent Analytics!

 However, sometimes you may want to see more than that.
 For instance, what if you have two different CTAs on your page (e.g. a contextual link vs a banner) and you wanted to see which one got you more sales?
 Or, for another example, what if you are getting PPC traffic or Facebook traffic from multiple different keywords / ads?

 Sub-campaign tracking is a way to track, essentially, any variable you want.
 Affiliates who work with paid ads are usually relatively on top of it with this (though some mistakes are still relatively common).
 Publishers who rely on organic traffic and email marketing are often behind the curve.

 Common things to track with sub-campaigns are different:

 One of the things that makes sub-campaign tracking tricky is that there is no standardized terminology for it.
 In CJ, sub-campaign tracking is “SID Tracking,” in Rakuten it’s “Signature Tracking,” and in ShareASale, it’s “Afftrack.”
 All of these and more refer to exactly the same thing.
 Names for Sub-campaign tracking codes include Sub-Campaign, SID, Sub ID, TID, Signature Tracking, Afftrack, ClickRef, Pubref, ctc, customid and others.

 For networks that support sub-campaign tracking, it is generally pretty easy to implement.
 Generally, an affiliate URL looks something like this:

-The link will consist of a domain plus parameters which show which affiliate (you) is sending the data, what merchant is receiving the data and, possibly, other details like what landing page you are trying to send traffic to.
+The link will consist of a domain plus parameters which show which affiliate (you) is sending the visitor, which merchant is receiving the visitor and possibly other details like what landing page you are trying to send traffic to.

 Generally, sub-campaign tracking consists of simply adding another parameter to the link.
 For instance, for ShareASale, it might look like this: